<< PREV Image 1 of 3 NEXT >>

 Hibiscus moscheutos

-This fast growing cold-hardy perennial wetland plant is striking when grown in colonies in average to moist soil in wetlands, on pond edges and along streams.
-Growing 4-6' tall in full sun this plant is very useful in projects when moisture levels are too high for traditional perennials.
-The monstrous pink flowers sometimes measuring up 10-12" wide will provide great color from August through September.
-The stems and spent seed pods persist through winter and will add vertical interest during those dark cold days of the cold season.
+Hibiscus moscheutos, Swamp rose-mallow, is a fast growing cold-hardy plant.
+Striking when grown in colonies in average to moist soil in wetlands, on pond edges and along streambanks.
+Growing 4-6' tall in full sun, Swamp rose-mallow is very useful in projects when moisture levels are too high for traditional perennials.
+The monstrous pink flower with dark pink center, sometimes measuring up 10-12" wide, will provide great color from August through September.
+The stems and spent seed pods of Swamp rose-mallow persist through winter and will add vertical interest during those dark cold days of the winter.

 Bloom Color